Start your journey with the Laborers Training School today!

 If you haven't already applied, click below.
 You will be asked to select a 'Craft' so be sure to check above for the crafts and wages to make sure you apply to the one that best suits you.

-Mandatory Orientations are scheduled based on the need of the Local Union, which means you will be put on a waiting list, which can be a lengthy process.
+Entry assessments are scheduled based on the need of the Local Union, which means you will be put on a waiting list, which can be a lengthy process.
 You must check-in regularly to keep your application on file, see below for details.

 You can also be 'Sponsored' by a signatory contractor to skip this waiting list.
 This process requires one of our LiUNA Signatory Contractors to 'sponsor' you.